 CALL FOR SCORES - new Piano Triets - ongoing

-We issued a call for scores here and have received a number of entries, and the programme is here.
+We issued a call for scores here and received a number of entries, and the final programme is here.

 But, we're now hooked on new triets - so please get composing!
 If you are considering writing something for us, please read the performing and composing tips below!